 Go through the contacts in your sales pipeline about once a week or so.
-If you find a prospect who has been clogging your pipeline for longer than your typical sales cycle, create a separate category, such as a future pipeline or a future callback list, and move your prospect there.
+If you find a prospect who has been clogging your pipeline for longer than your typical sales cycle, create a separate category, such as a future pipeline or a future outreach list, and move your prospect there.

-Instead of waiting until your pipeline gets clogged before cleaning it, build a regular routine.
+Instead of waiting until your pipeline gets clogged before cleaning it, build a routine.
 By setting up productive habits, with the help of an effective CRM tool, you’ll stay ahead of the game.

 “Set aside at least 30 minutes a day to go through your CRM and recheck and backfill information from the day.
 Make it a ritual,” says Olivia Henkel, sales manager at Grovo, a New York-based learning technology company.